telarpress/telar-social-encore/README.md

 <div align="center">
  Telar Social Network is an open source social network written in Go.
 A modern cloud native social network.
 Telar makes it simple to run your own social network running on any public or private cloud.
- This repository supporting [Encore platform](https://encore.dev).
+  This repository supporting <a href="https://encore.dev">Encore platform</a>.
 Encore is the backend development engine built on the belief that escaping complexity unleashes a higher state of creativity.
 </div>

 > 🚧 ***IT IS UNDER ACTIVE DEVELOPMENT, current version is unstable and maybe change at any time until release of v1.0.0.***